Snowflake vs Databricks for an enterprise data platform: governance, ops effort, and AI/ML enablement

 Key Takeaways:

-Short Answer: Snowflake minimizes operational effort through a fully managed, serverless‑first architecture with built‑in cross‑cloud continuity, while Databricks usually requires more manual setup and ongoing engineering to manage clusters, continuity, security, and cost.
+Short Answer: Snowflake minimizes ops effort with a fully managed, serverless, cross-cloud platform and built-in business continuity, while Databricks typically requires more manual setup, tuning, and maintenance to reach similar levels of reliability and performance.

 Expanded Explanation: